How to Manage Presto Queries Running Slow

-There are a few reasons that Presto performance is impacted and queries might be running slow.
+There are a few reasons that Presto queries might lag or performance is impacted.
+Your Presto queries might be running slow for a few different reasons.
 Below we’ll share some things to do in terms of diagnosis and Presto tuning, as well as possible solutions to address the issue.
 These can help with performance and Presto usage.

 - How many workers do you have in your cluster?
 If your PrestoDB cluster has many (>50) workers then depending on workload and query profile, your single coordinator node could be overloaded.
 The coordinator node has many duties, like parsing, analyzing, planning and optimizing queries, consolidating results from the workers, task tracking and resource management.
 Add to that the burden of all the internal communication with the other nodes in the cluster being fairly heavyweight JSON over http and you can appreciate how things could begin to slow down at scale.
 (Note Presto projects like the “disaggregated coordinator” Fireball project aim to eliminate Presto’s single coordinator bottleneck).
 In the meantime try increasing the resources available to the Coordinator by running it on a larger cloud instance, as more CPU and memory could help.
 You may also run into issues if there’s Presto multiple users.

 - Have you configured Presto and memory usage correctly?
 It is often necessary to change the default memory configuration based on your cluster’s capacity.
 The default max memory for a Presto server is 16 GB, but if you have a lot more memory available, you may want to allocate more memory to Presto for better performance.
 See https://prestodb.io/presto-admin/docs/current/installation/presto-configuration.html for configuration details.
 One rule of thumb: In each node’s jvm.config, set -Xmx to 80% of the available memory initially, then adjust later based on your monitoring of the workloads.